 The Completion Track of the Waldorf Early Childhood Teacher Education program welcomes applicants who bring a minimum of five years of lead-teaching experience in a WECAN-affiliated Waldorf setting and 200+ hours of prior, relevant coursework.
 This coursework should include studies in anthroposophical studies, birth-to-age-three, arts for the educator, child development and Waldorf education.
 Acceptance and allocation of previous coursework as satisfying the 200-hour requirement will be at the discretion of the program directors.
 Applicants must be actively working in a Waldorf early childhood setting both at the time of their application and during their enrollment in the program.
-A bachelor's degree is not required for admission to this program, but applicants must have completed, at minimum, a high school education (or equivalent for international study.
+A bachelor's degree is not required for admission, but applicants must have completed, at minimum, a high school education (or equivalent for international study).

-Waldorf Elementary Teacher Education Program
+Waldorf Elementary Teacher Education - Hybrid Diploma Program

-The Waldorf Elementary Teacher Education program welcomes applicants who either already possess a minimum of 60 bachelor degree credits earned at an accredited college or university (or the equivalent for international study), or are enrolled in a bachelor's degree program and are on track to complete at least 60 credits of that degree prior to completion of the Sunbridge program.
+The Waldorf Elementary Teacher Education program welcomes applicants who either already possess a minimum of 60 bachelor degree credits earned at an accredited college or university (or the equivalent for international study) or are enrolled in a bachelor's degree program and are on track to complete at least 60 credits of that degree prior to completion of the Sunbridge program.
 Foundation Studies coursework is embedded in the program curriculum and is not a separate prerequisite; however, applicants are expected to have some familiarity with Waldorf education.

 Accepted students must be able to complete requirements for fieldwork experiences in Waldorf classrooms once enrolled in the program.
 These requirements are determined by the student's pre-service or in-service work status.
+Students must also have regular access to a device with internet connection, camera and microphone; an email account; and enough technological skill to join virtual classes, communicate by email, complete assignments electronically, and navigate the Sunbridge learning management system.

-The Completion Track of the Waldorf Elementary Teacher Education program welcomes applicants who bring a minimum of five years of lead-teaching experience in a Waldorf elementary (grades 1-8) classroom, and 200+ hours of prior, relevant coursework in the following categories: anthroposophical studies and human development, child development and Waldorf education, curriculum coursework, arts and practical activities for the Waldorf elementary classroom, and arts and practical activities for the educator

-Applicants must be actively teaching or be on sabbatical both at the time of their application and during their enrollment in the program.
+The Completion Track of the Waldorf Elementary Teacher Education program welcomes applicants who bring a minimum of five years of lead-teaching experience in a Waldorf elementary (grades 1-8) classroom, and 200+ hours of prior, relevant coursework in the following categories: anthroposophical studies and human development, child development and Waldorf education, curriculum coursework, arts and practical activities for the Waldorf elementary classroom, and arts and practical activities for the educator.
+Acceptance and allocation of previous coursework as satisfying the 200-hour requirement will be at the discretion of the program director.
+Applicants must be actively teaching as lead Waldorf class teachers both at the time of their application and during their enrollment in the program.
 Additionally, Completion Track applicants must have completed a minimum of 60 bachelor's degree credits at an accredited college or university (or the equivalent for international study) or be enrolled in a bachelor's degree program and on track to complete these minimum 60 credits prior to their Sunbridge graduation.

-Waldorf High School Teacher Education Program
+Waldorf High School Teacher Education - Hybrid Diploma Program